 Are there any courses that Religion majors must take?

-Yes.
-An average grade of “C” or higher is required for all courses that count toward the major.
+A grade of “C” or better is required for all courses that count toward the major or minor.

 How do transfer students know which credits count toward the major/minor?